 “Water, water, every where, Nor any drop to drink.”

 When Coleridge wrote this usually-misquoted line in his The Rime of the Ancient Mariner in 1798, he was talking about a ship adrift on the sea.
-But he might as well have been have been speaking to active outdoors people afield here in New England.
+But he might as well have been have been speaking to active outdoors people afield here in the northeast.

 Clean drinking water is an absolute necessity when you’re active outdoors.
-Unfortunately, places where you can just drink the water are a rarity.
+Unfortunately, places where you can just drink the water from a stream or pond are a rarity.

 Water-borne baddies like Giardia and Crytosporidium and various bacteria including E-coli hadn’t even been discovered in 1798.
 People just drank water.
-Those with healthy immune systems stayed healthy, others got sick and sometimes died.
+Those with healthy immune systems drank water and stayed healthy; others got sick and sometimes died.
 Today we not only have a greater understanding of how you can get sick from drinking unclean water, we also have better means than ever of dealing with the threat.

 Staying fully hydrated helps prevent heat exhaustion and heat stroke.
 Drinking lots of water is the first item on any list of how to stay cool in the heat of summer.
 It may even help prevent accidents.
 I don’t have any hard evidence to support this, but I also believe that dehydration can lead to fuzzy thinking.
 I’ve often wondered how many outdoor incidents — hikers getting lost or hurt, bikers taking falls, happened because the hiker or biker was dehydrated and not thinking clearly.